yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/legal.md

 In sustaining innovation, established companies typically strive to improve their products and services for their profitable customer base.

+### Criminal Accusation

+* Racketeering (非法获利)

+A set of illegal activities aimed at commercial profit that may be disguised as legitimate business deals

 ## Auditing

 * face/nominal/par value